elliotenglish/knowledge_base/artificial_general_intelligence.md

 - Recurrent neural networks (RNN)
 - Transformer architectures

-Currently the majority of the SOTA models use a transformer architecture.
+Currently, the majority of the SOTA models use a transformer architecture.
 However, it also appears that the majority of the accuracy improvements are due to having bigger models and proportionately more data.
 However, generally as models grow they become harder to train due to the instability of stochastic gradient based methods (e.g. SGD, Momentum, Adam).
 So while one architecture might be a better architecture for a given problem by having better basis functions/nonlinearities, they may instead be easier to train.
 Transformers and other attention mechanisms can help short circuit models, making them less "nonlinear" for any given example.
 For example a transformer allows a nonlinear multiplicative relationship in a single layer, while an MLP needs many layers to approximate these even for moderately simple datasets.

 ## Scaling Laws